It pays to get fit!

-Any additional repayments on existing loans are also viewed favourably and display responsible financial management.
-Parts of your deposit can come from sources like gifts, financial windfalls or inheritances, but most lenders will want to see at least 5% coming from genuine savings.
+Any additional repayments on existing loans are also viewed favourably and demonstrate responsible financial management.
+Parts of your deposit can come from sources like gifts, financial windfalls, or inheritances, but most lenders will want to see at least 5% coming from genuine savings.
 Genuine savings are funds you’ve held in your account for at least three months.

 Similarly, you should avoid making any new applications for finance before the lender funds your loan – doing so may take you back to square one!
 Always check with your financial representative as to what the policy regarding new credit is and what effect it may have on your approval.